 Fundraising for new renewable energy projects

 EKOenergy promotes sustainable renewable energy in many ways.
-One of the ways we do this is via our Climate Fund, through which we collect funds to finance renewable energy projects to fight energy poverty and contribute to multiple Sustainable Development Goals.
+For example, via our Climate Fund, we collect funds to finance renewable energy projects in developing countries.
+These projects fight energy poverty and contribute to multiple Sustainable Development Goals.

-For each EKOenergy-labelled MWh sold, the EKOenergy licensees contribute 0.10€ to these projects.
+For each EKOenergy-labelled MWh, EKOenergy’s authorised sellers contribute 0.10€ to these projects.
 All financed projects are selected through a transparent selection process and with the support of an independent jury of experts.

 EKOenergy’s Climate Fund is an internationally recognised tool to create additional impact.
 Our Climate Fund is explicitly mentioned in the Greenhouse Gas Protocol Scope 2 Guidance as a tool for companies to do more.
 Our fundraising model was also recently highlighted by a UN Department for Social and Economic Affairs publication.